 The applicant must be a member of the Plains Anthropological Society at the time of application.

-Application deadline is September 30, 2020.
+Application deadline for 2021 - TBA.
 Proposals must be received electronically by 11:59 pm CST.
 Incomplete proposals will not be accepted.

 The application shall consist of: